 The Deserted Village of Feltville

-This town had reinvented itself more than a few times since the early 1700s but mainly remained deserted.
+This town has reinvented itself more than a few times since the early 1700s, but in the present day, it remains deserted.
 Located in the beautiful Watchung Reservation in Union County, this historical and archaeological site is a popular hiking trail for locals.
 You’ll come upon a half-mile stretch of road with a cluster of surviving historic buildings that will surely capture your kids’ imagination.
 Peek into the abandoned houses at this NJ attraction, read the posted history, and check out the Willcocks and Badgley family cemetery, including three Revolutionary War Patriots.

 2 Cataract Hollow Road, Berkeley Heights, NJ 07922